AljoschaMeyer/pavo-bootstrap/reference.md

 These are all the values that are bound to an identifier in the toplevel environment in which code is executed by default.
 All of these bindings are immutable.

 In the example code blocks, all "statements" evaluate to `nil`, none throws.
 If you put all examples into a `sf-do` special form, it would evaluate to `nil`.
+TODO introduce assertion functions/macros.

+The given time complexities are the minimum that a pavo implementation must provide.
+An implementation is of course free to provide *better* complexity bounds than those required.
+In particular, any amortized complexity bound can be implemented as non-amortized.
+The converse is not true: If a complexity requirement is unamortized, then implementations are not allowed to provide only amortized bounds.

 Whenever a function is described to "throw a type error", it throws a map `{ :tag :err-type, :expected <expected>, :got <got>}` where `<expected>` and `<got>` are the keywords denoting the respective types (see `(typeof x)`).
 Type errors are also trown when an argument is described as having a certain type, but an argument of a different type is supplied.
 For example "Do foo to the int `n`" throws a type error with `:expected :int` if `n` is not an int.